JoohyunKwon/Getting-and-Cleaning-data/CodeBook.md

 ===============================================================================
 Activity : Types of activities (such as walking, sitting, standing and etc.)
 Subject : Each person who participate into this experiment.
-Others : Extracted variables from the original data.
+Others : Extracted variables from the original data which have "mean" or "Std" on their name.
-(Description of R code is in README file)
+(Workflow of R code is in README file)

  [1] "Activity"                           "Subject"                            "tBodyAccMeanX"
  [4] "tBodyAccMeanY"                      "tBodyAccMeanZ"                      "tGravityAccMeanX"